IABTechLab/uid2-self-serve-portal/README.md

 Focus on testing functionality, not implementation.
 For example, if you have a button which waits 1 second and then displays a dialog, _do not_ simulate a click and then assert that `setTimeout(...)` was called.
 Instead, simulate a click, advance the timer, and make sure the dialog was displayed!
 Refer to the [Testing Library Guiding Principles](https://testing-library.com/docs/guiding-principles) and the section of the docs on [Query Priority](https://testing-library.com/docs/queries/about#priority).

+To run api tests `npm run test-api` please make sure the docker container is running and the api is not being run.

 ## Keycloak setup

 - Start database and Keycloak server by running `docker compose up -d`.
 Now Keycloak will be up and running, and the realm will be configured